nexitsk/npm-quick-tutorial/README.md

 * `npm run somescript -- --parameter=value`

-With "double --" parameters are passed directly into next function inside package.json
+With "double --" parameters are passed directly into nested function.